-- b) Should a national federation not provide the required number of referees, a fine (cf o.86), table of financial penalties and fines)-will be is inflicted on it. - 2.
+- b) Should a national federation not provide the required number of referees, a fine (cf o.86, table of financial penalties and fines) will be inflicted on it. - 2.
 For Senior A-grade, Grand Prix and World Cup team competitions, 8 referees, proposed by the Refereeing Commission, will be designated by the Executive Committee and delegations will not have to provide any referees.
-The additional referees required (not less than 5) will be are provided by the Organising committee.
-All the referees will be at the expense of the organisers Organising Committee who in return will keep receive the entry fees. - 3.
-For Senior A-grade, Grand Prix and World Cup team competitions the refereeing delegate appointed by FIE is responsible for the refereeing.
+The additional referees required (not less than 5) will be provided by the organising committee.
+All the referees will be at the expense of the organisers who in return will keep the entry fees.